 The newly refurbished Feathers Inn had indicated that their function room would be available, so we took up the offer and returned once again to this town centre venue.
 At the same time, Joe decided to step down and handed over the tiller to Chris and Jayne Birchall.

 It has to be said, however, that Joe very much remains a key figure in the running of the club, taking an active role in the preparation of the room each week and generally assisting in the smooth running of club nights.

-The new owners at The Feathers have been extremely accommodating, building us a lockable chest to store our equipment and giving over storeroom space for us to keep rarely used lighting stands and other sundries.
-This new venue very quickly gained favour with members and visitors alike and because of its atmosphere, has been referred to as Ruthin’s answer to The Cavern!
+The new owners at The Feathers were extremely accommodating, building us a lockable chest to store our equipment and giving over storeroom space for us to keep rarely used lighting stands and other sundries.
+This new venue very quickly gained favour with members and visitors alike and because of its intimate atmosphere, was often referred to as Ruthin’s answer to The Cavern!

 Every couple of months a professional singer or instrumentalist visits us, and it can be a great inspiration to the members to see these seasoned performers close up.

 Past professional guest artists have included Kieran Halpin, Merry Hell, Nick Harper, Helen Watson, Mike Silver, Ken Nichol, Lindisfarne’s Rod Clements, and Phil Bates of ELO 2 fame.